rasmus-kirk/halo-accumulation/report/report.md

 with commitment $C \in \Eb(\Fb_q)$, and their corresponding inner product,
 $c = \ip{\vec{a}}{\vec{b}}$.
 It creates this non-interactive proof, with only $\lg(n)$ size, by compressing the point and vectors $\lg(n)$ times.
-Unfortunately, the IPA suffers, and by extension Bulletproofs, suffer from linear verification time, making them unsuitible for IVC.
+Unfortunately, the IPA, and by extension Bulletproofs, suffer from linear verification time, making them unsuitible for IVC.

 ### Accumulation Schemes